nisanthmathew/MySQL-Cheatsheet/CreateDatabasesandTables/Cheatsheet.md

 );
 ```

-In case you do not want to permit null values you can do the following:
+In case you **do not want to permit null values**, you can do the following:

 **CREATE TABLE tablename
   (